lfschenone/pixelmural/README.md

 Bugs
 ----
-* When repainting a pixel by clicking on its exact border, the pencil doesn't erase it, instead it updates it to the same color
+* When repainting a pixel by clicking on its exact border, the pencil doesn't erase it, instead it updates it to the same color.
 * Spectrum bug: when selecting a color, if you click the pencil or the mural directly after, the color isn't updated.
 This is contrary to the documented behaviour, and may be related to https://github.com/bgrins/spectrum/issues/301
 * When selecting a tool like the pencil, and pressing the spacebar, the tool switches to move but then returns.
-It surely has to do with the functionality that by pressing the spacebar, the active button is pressed, and the move tool, by being the first, is the active button by default.
-* Get rid of the scrollbar
-* Sometimes, when you drag, the menu is selected

 Tasks
 -----
 * Mobile version
-* Erase ugly drawings
-* The bucket doesn't work well with big areas
+* The bucket completely fails when painting a lot
-* Stateless API
-* Fix the encoding issue with Facebook names
 * Zoom with the wheel
 * Zoom locally before loading from the server

 Tasks if and when there is enough traffic
 -----------------------------------------
+* Fix the encoding issue with Facebook names
 * Accesskeys?
 * Download button?
 * Custom SVG icons